peepsquest/tutorials/src/pixi-basics.md

 counter-clockwise direction.

 Most browsers limit the frame per second (fps) to 60.
-In other words each run of the game loop is a frame and in most browsers a trivial game will run no more than 60 times in a second.
+In other words each run of the game loop is a frame and in most browsers a trivial game's stage be updated no more than 60 times in a second.
 If the game loop is computationally expensive the fps will drop accordingly.

 ```js
 function gameLoop() {